paul-go/Truth/README.md

 **Reflex** - A fast, lightweight state management library suitable for building web user interfaces.

 **Makejs** - A package of utility for creating and distributing JavaScript bundles.

-**Artistry** - A series of tools (Visual Studio Code extensions and ESLint rules) that enforce the code style used throughout this code base.